EloWard/Extension/eloward-rank-badges/README.md

 1. Checks if the streamer is subscribed to EloWard
 2. If subscribed, displays rank badges next to viewer usernames in the chat browser source
+3. Tracks usage metrics similar to the browser extension

 ## Features

 - Automatically checks streamer subscription status
 - Displays League of Legends rank badges next to viewer usernames
+- Shows tooltips with detailed rank information on hover
+- Tracks database reads and successful lookups for metrics
 - No caching of rank data on disk (all in-memory)
 - Simple integration with existing OBS Twitch chat browser sources
+- Multiple methods to detect the streamer name

 ## Installation